 Modern principles; emphasis on descriptive chemistry of the main group and transition elements, ionic and covalent chemical bonding theories, symmetry, inorganic stereochemistry.
-Requirements: CHEM:1120 and (CHEM:2220 or CHEM:2240).
+Corequisites: CHEM:2220 or CHEM:2240.
+Requirements: CHEM:1120.

 Modern theory and practice of laboratory methods; emphasis on experimental techniques and data analysis in spectroscopy, chromatography, electrochemistry.
 Requirements: CHEM:2021, CHEM:3110, and CHEM:3120.

 Laboratory experience using advanced instrumental and computational methods to generate and analyze data relevant to modern physical chemistry.
 Requirements: chemistry major, CHEM:2021 and (CHEM:4431 or CHEM:4432).